camunda/camunda/CONTRIBUTING.md

 Tests can be executed via maven (`mvn verify`) or in your prefered IDE.
 The Zeebe Team uses mostly [Intellij IDEA](https://www.jetbrains.com/idea/), where we also [provide settings for](https://github.com/camunda/zeebe/tree/main/.idea).

-> Note: If you encounter issues while running the test StandaloneGatewaySecurityTest.shouldStartWithTlsEnabled take a look at https://github.com/camunda/zeebe/issues/10488 to resolve it
+> Note: If you encounter issues (like `java.lang.UnsatisfiedLinkError: failed to load the required native library`) while running the test StandaloneGatewaySecurityTest.shouldStartWithTlsEnabled take a look at https://github.com/camunda/zeebe/issues/10488 to resolve it

 ## Report issues or contact developers